JKRhb/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

     email: jaime@iki.fi

 --- abstract
-This document provides some guidelines on how to add Manufacturer Usage Descriptions (MUD) to CoAP environments.
-We propose the use of URLs using the "coaps://" scheme and the hosting of the MUD files on the endpoints themselves.
+This document provides some guidelines on how to add Manufacturer Usage Descriptions (MUD) to constrained environments.
+We propose allowing the use of MUD URLs using the "coaps://", "coaps+tcp://", and "coaps+ws://" schemes and additional mechanisms for emitting the URLs.

 --- middle

 # Introduction

 Manufacturer Usage Descriptions (MUDs) have been specified in {{!RFC8520}}.
 As the RFC states, the goal of MUD is to provide a means for end devices to signal to the network what sort of access and network functionality they require to properly function.

 Schemes that rely on connectivity to bootstrap the network might be flaky if that connectivity is not present, potentially preventing the device from working correctly in the absence of Internet connectivity.
 Moreover, even in environments that do provide connectivity it is unclear how continued operation can occur when the manufacturer's server is no longer available.

-While {{!RFC8520}} contemplates the use of CoAP {{!RFC7252}} in the form of CoAP URLs, it does not explain how MUDs can be used in a CoAP network.
-Moreover, in CoAP the MUD file can be hosted on the CoAP endpoint itself, instead of hosting it on a dedicated MUD File Server.
+While {{!RFC8520}} contemplates the use of CoAP-related {{!RFC7252}} policies, it does not provide a viable means for constrained devices to distribute their MUD URLs in a network, since the methods it specifies (DHCP/DHCPv6, LLDP, and X.509 certificates) are not well-suited for the use with IPv6 in general and protocols like 6LoWPAN in particular.

+Therefore, this document introduces a number of additional ways for distributing MUD URLs such as well-known URIs, an NDP option and parameters for the CoRE Link-Format, which are better suited for constrained devices.
+Furthermore, it allows the secure CoAP protocol variants ("coaps://" {{!RFC7252}} as well as "coaps+tcp://", and "coaps+ws://" {{!RFC8323}}) for the retrieval of MUD URLs.

+In theory, the permission for using secure CoAP also allows for the hosting of MUD files on IoT devices themselves.
+However, since MUD files must be encoded as JSON {{!RFC8259}}, this practice is discouraged for constrained devices as of writing this document and should only be considered once a more efficient encoding format, such as CBOR {{!RFC8949}}, has been specified for the use with MUD files.
+Such a specification is out of this document's scope, though.

+The rest of this document is structured as follows: ...
+TODO

-## Requirements Language
+## Terminology

 {::boilerplate bcp14}

+Building upon the terminology defined in {{!RFC8520}}, this specification introduces the following additional terms:

+TODO.
+(Remove if there are no additional terms.)

-# MUD Architecture
+# Additions to the MUD Architecture

 MUDs are defined in {{!RFC8520}} and are composed of: